Frank Zappa's musical language

 As it comes to musical notation one has to choose between Dorian (with the G# being an altered note) and G Mixolydian (with the G natural being an altered note).
 Or one can decide to modulate a couple of times.
 The example above has both Zappa and the accompaniment using Mixolydian during bars 1-5.
 From bar 6 onwards Zappa returns to Dorian, while the accompaniment keeps using the major triad upon E. So here it's mixed.
 This mingling of closely related scales occurs frequently in Zappa's music (see also the Guitar section of this study for an overview).
 It happens on paper (e.g. the opening of "Echidna's arf (of you)") and in improvised music, both by soloists and the accompaniment.
 Sometimes one scale dominates in a piece as a whole, sometimes two notes appear as natural and altered in amounts that approach each other.
 There is a degree of choice in Zappa's music: it was allowed to switch between closely related scales.
 For musicologists such behaviour is inconvenient.
 They like to come up with theories, formulas and overarching explanations.
 Even the number of bars in compositions of Bach has been given a special meaning.
 Zappa kept changing his compositions all the time, so keys can vary, the numbers of bars, the harmonies, new themes got inserted, others got removed etc. In his case it can already get difficult to come to an accurate description of one composition.
 One always has to bear in mind what version you're talking about and sometimes the right vocabulary isn't available.
 In case of the above there's no musical term that covers switching between Dorian and Mixolydian as you like.

-6. The Eric Dolphy memorial party
+6. The Eric Dolphy memorial barbecue (1969)

-Rhythmically the "Eric Dolphy Memorial Party" example from below contains two strings with accelerations through a 3/4 meter by shortening the lengths of the notes, causing many syncopes.
+Rhythmically the first "Eric Dolphy Memorial barbecue" example from below contains two strings with accelerations through a 3/4 meter by shortening the lengths of the notes, causing many syncopes.
 It gets applied during bars 1-4 and bars 5-8.
 To a point the second set of bars can be seen as a (character) variation upon the first set.
 As Ludwig writes about the second set on page 116 of his study from 1992: "In this case the hemiolas are the starting point of another peculiarity.
 First the bow between the last eighth note of the hemiolas and the first fourth note of the next bar draws your attention [bars 6-7].
 When following the note sequence, an acceleration of the pulses becomes clearly notable.
 This effect of acceleration is not caused by speeding up the tempo, but by a rhythmic formation in the shape of a row.
 It starts with two half notes, followed by two dotted fourth notes, two fourth notes, two dotted eighth notes, two eight notes, ending with two 16th notes."
 Included as well below are bars 9-22 from the Ludwig study, stressing the atonal character of this piece.

-Eric Dolphy memorial party, opening (midi file).
+Eric Dolphy memorial barbecue, 0:00-0-21 (midi file).

-Eric Dolphy memorial party, opening (transcription).
+Eric Dolphy memorial barbecue, 0:00-0-21 (transcription).

 7. Dwarf nebula processional march & dwarf nebula